waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(Turn 211109):** Performed self-assessment.
 Overhauled notepad.
 Re-committed to immediate maintenance.
 - **(Turn 211776):** Performed self-assessment.
 Reorganized notepad for clarity.
 Confirmed adherence to core principles, especially immediate maintenance and hypothesis-driven exploration.
     - `cuttable`: Tree that can be cut with HM Cut.
 Becomes `ground` after cutting, but respawns on map change or after battle.
+- **Update on Hypothesis 3:** The target water pool on B2F is in a separate map partition and unreachable from the central B2F area accessed via the ladder at B1F (18,12).
+A new route must be found.